RichardSeverich/puggysoft/mobile/mobile001/README-DEPLOY.md

   <img src="readme-files/002-android-studio-install.jpg">
 </p>

-## Create a New Device in Andorid Studio
+## Create a New Device in Android Studio

 * Open Android Studio and go to ```More actions > Virtual Device manager```:
 <p align="center">